shabeer-syed/ACEs/about.md

 * **Recognising** the signs of trauma by people in the organisation or the system

 * **Responding** by applying trauma-informed approaches to all areas of care, including:
-    * Changing the language of how we speak about populations exposed to trauma, from greetings at the door to the language of executives and the governance board;
+    * Changing the language of how we speak about populations exposed to trauma, from greetings at the door to the language of executives and the governance board, to organisation's policies, such as mission statements, staff handbooks and manuals, promoting a culture based on beliefs about resilience, recovery, and healing from trauma.

     * Leadership that realises the role of trauma in the people they serve and their staff

-    * The organisation has practitioners trained in evidence-based trauma practices.
-The organisation's policies, such as mission statements, staff handbooks and manuals, promote a culture based on beliefs about resilience, recovery, and healing from trauma.
+    * Organisations with practitioners trained in evidence-based trauma practices.

     * Staff training and a budget that supports this ongoing training

-* **Resist re-traumatisation** including avoiding triggering painful memories, and re-traumatise clients with trauma histories.
+* **Resisting re-traumatisation** by avoiding triggering painful memories, and re-traumatise clients with trauma histories.
 For example, they recognise that using restraints on a person who has been sexually abused, or placing a child who has been neglected and abandoned in a seclusion room may be re-traumatising and interfere with healing and recovery.

 ## Contact information
 --------------------------------------------